emacsway/cache-dependencies/README.md

         # ... some code
         cache.invalidate_tags('Tag1', 'Tag2', 'Tag3')
         # ... some long code
-        # Another process/thread can obtain old data here (after changes but before commit),
+        # Another concurrent process/thread can obtain old data at this time,
-        # and create cache with old data.
+        # after changes but before commit, and create cache with old data,
+        # if isolation level is not "Read uncommitted".
+        # Otherwise, if isolation level is "Read uncommitted", and transaction will rollback,
+        # the concurrent and current process/thread can creates cache with dirty data.
+        #
-        # We can also invalidate cache in django.db.models.signals.pre_save()
+        # We can also invalidate cache before data changes,
+        # by signals django.db.models.signals.pre_save()
         # or django.db.models.signals.pre_delete(), and do not worry.